bmcphail05/SSSR17/PITCHME.md

 ---
-### How do we explain the emergence of a social hierarchy of religious groups?
+**How do we explain the emergence of a social hierarchy of religious groups?**

 **Fair Shares Theory**

 Religion is a basis for unequal access to power, privilege, and prestige.

-*Necessary Conditions*
+*Necessary Conditions*:

 1) religious prejudice
 2) competition
 3) differential power